otrv4/otrv4/architecture-decisions/005-mix-key.md

 time the root and chain keys are changed.
 Instead, this key will be computed with a DH function every third time and the interim keys will be derived from previous mix key.
-When generating new DH keys, the public key will be sent in every message of that ratchet in case of dropped messages.
-This should be clear when looking at the pseudo-code implementation below.
+When generating new DH keys, the public key will be sent in every message of that ratchet.

-The mix key X_i is to be mixed in at the root level with the ECDH key.
+The mix key is to be mixed in at the root level with the ECDH key.

 #### Implementation